|Destination||Covid-19 Travel Requirements||Website for COVID-19 Travel Information|

 |Australia||At the current time, only Australian citizens, residents and immediate family members are permitted to travel to Australia.
 New Zealand citizens who live in Australia as Australian residents are also permitted to travel to Australia, as are New Zealanders transiting to New Zealand.
 All travelers arriving in Australia are required to self-isolate in a designated facility (such as a hotel) for 14 days in their port of arrival.
 For more details, visit https://www.australia.com/en-us/travel-alerts/coronavirus.html||https://www.australia.com/en-us/travel-alerts/coronavirus.html|

-The Bahamas re-open on November 1, 2020, when travelers will be allowed to skip the islands' mandatory 14-day quarantine if they continually prove they are negative for COVID-19.
-The new protocols will allow visitors to freely roam the islands if they obtain a negative COVID-19 PCR test no more than 5 days prior to the date of arrival.
+Travelers to the Bahamas must obtain a negative COVID-19 RT-PCR (swab) test taken no more than 7 days prior to the date of arrival.
+The day the test is taken is considered day zero.
 Children 10 and under are not required to take a test.
-The negative PCR test result must be uploaded in order to complete a Bahamas Health Visa application, as well as presented upon arrival in the Bahamas.
-Once in possession of a negative COVID-19 PCR test, travelers can apply for their required Bahamas Travel Health Visa at travel.gov.bs (click on International tab).
-Beginning November 14, 2020, as part of the Travel Health Visa application, travelers will be required to opt-in to COVID-19 health insurance that covers them for the duration of their stay in the Bahamas.
+The negative PCR test result must be uploaded at travel.gov.bs in order to complete a Bahamas Health Visa application and must be presented upon arrival.
+Any person presenting test results older than 7 days will not be allowed entry into the Bahamas.
+As part of the Travel Health Visa application, travelers will be required to opt-in to COVID-19 health insurance that covers them for the duration of their stay in the Bahamas.
 The cost of insurance is included in the Travel Health Visa application fee.
-The Travel Health Visa takes up to 72 hours to process and should be completed with adequate lead time.
+The Travel Health Visa applications take up to 48 hours to process and should be completed with adequate lead time.
 The cost of the Travel Health Visa is dependent on length of stay.
-Travelers who are staying in the Bahamas longer than 4 nights/5 days will be required to take a rapid COVID-19 antigen test.
-All visitors departing on or before 5 days will not be required to obtain this test.

 |Barbados||Travelers must complete the Embarkation/Disembarkation (ED) form at travelform.gov.bb and submit 24 hours prior to travel.
 To be considered for process fast-tracking upon arrival, travelers with a negative COVID-19 PCR test result, taken within 72 hours prior to travel, are encouraged to travel with proof of these results.
 Travelers without a negative COVID-19 PCR test result will be required to take a test upon arrival.
 The following three testing options are available: 1.
 Complete your test at the airport and await results at government accommodation at no additional cost to you.
 2. Complete your test at the airport and await results at a designated holding hotel at your own expense.
 3. Complete your test at a designated satellite testing hotel and await results at a chosen hotel at your own expense.
 A visitor who does not present a valid negative test result and who declines testing on arrival will be denied entry into Barbados.
 Persons traveling from low risk CARICOM and Caribbean countries, who have not visited a high-risk country in the past 21 days prior to travel, will be exempt from the pre-testing requirement.
 Visit barbadostravelprotocols.com for confirmation of the county risk category.||https://bb.usembassy.gov/u-s-citizen-services/covid-19-information/|

 Bermuda is open and welcoming visitors back to the island as of July 1, 2020.
 One to three days before departure, travelers must complete the Bermuda travel authorization process online, which gathers information for the island's health and immigration officials.
 More info can be found here: https://www.gov.bm/coronavirus-travellers-visitors A $75 fee per traveler is required, which includes the cost of all COVID-19 testing in Bermuda.
 Each passenger must have a form completed regardless of age.
-Ideally within 72 hours, but no more than seven days before departure, visitors must take a PCR COVID-19 test and obtain a negative result.
+Effective December 4, 2020, visitors must take a PCR COVID-19 test and obtain a negative result no more than five days before arrival.
 This applies to adults and children aged 10 and up.
 Children who are 9 years old and younger are exempt and are subject to their adult travel companion's quarantine.
 Test results must be entered as part of the online travel authorization process and be presented upon arrival in Bermuda.
-As of July 11, 2020, such visitors without a pre-departure test will not be able to obtain Travel Authorization and enter Bermuda.
+Visitors without a pre-departure test will not be able to obtain Travel Authorisation and enter Bermuda.
 Upon arrival, travelers must present a copy of their pre-departure COVID-19 negative test result.
 They must also undergo PCR COVID-19 testing at the Bermuda L.F.
-Wade International Airport and isolate in their room at their accommodation until results are ready (turn-around time between 6 to 8 hours in most cases, when arrival happens during the day).
+Wade International Airport and isolate in their room at their accommodation until results are ready (turn-around time is usually 24 hours in most cases, when arrival happens during the day).
 This applies to adults and children ages 10 and up.
 Children under 10 years old are exempt from the PCR COVID-19 test.